sfepy/sfepy/doc/tutorial.rst

   #. a Python package to build custom applications involving solving PDEs by the
      finite element (FE) method.

-This tutorial focuses on the first way, and introduces the basic concepts and nomenclature used in the following parts of the documentation.
+This tutorial focuses on the first way and introduces the basic concepts and nomenclature used in the following parts of the documentation.

 Notes on solving PDEs by the Finite Element Method
 --------------------------------------------------

-Topics which should be here
+Topics which should eventually be discussed here
-  * A description of the weak form
+  * A description of the PDE weak form
   * Discussion of discretization and meshing

 It is planned to have an example based on the Poisson's equation here.
 For now,